Aman123lug/Hacktoberfest2022/README.md

-<h4> Feel free to contribute to this repo by creating and editing jupyter notebook. </h4>
+<h4> Feel free to contribute to this repo by creating and editing jupyter notebooks. </h4>

 If you want to practice to make a pull request, follow the CONTRIBUTING.md